four43/node-dike/README.md

 ## dike
 _(n.) a ditch or watercourse._

 A drop-in replacement for modern Node.js streams that provides modern functionality, type safety, and memory management by default.
-They enhance streams, not override them with basic event emitters with added functionality.
+Dike enhances streams, not override them with basic event emitters with added functionality.
 It is tested and big data friendly.

 ### enhance(NodeJS.ReadableStream)